edx/edx-mobile-marketplace-android/featuremanagement/README.md

 - **Compile-Time Safe Keys**
     - Wrap your string literals in a `FeatureRequest` value class.
-    - All keys live in `FeatureKeys` for IDE autocompletion and typo protection.
+    - All keys live in `FeatureRequests` for IDE autocompletion and typo protection.

 - **Unified Request & Response**
     - Single `FeatureRequest` and `FeatureDecision` model handles flags, experiments, and configs.